JamiLydia/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints the absolute path name of the current working directory
+0-currentworkingdirectory  prints the absolute path name of the current working directory
+1listit  Display the contents list of your current directory